spaghetti-code-401/falak/README.md

 # Falak
-is a social media appllication with a lovely style
+is a social media platform for develops with a lovely style

 ## Group Members
-+ Ali Sirtawi
++ Ali Sartawi
-+ Ahmed Aboya7ya
++ Ahmed Abuyahya
 + Qais Ata

 ## UML diagram